aragan/Selindrile-gearswap-mix-combine-Aragan-lua-gearswap/README.md

-and install my init in script and use it for active my addon need it only . finaly any ask u can meet me in discord i add my discord under icon github account my discord https://discord.gg/pcYCEHGT or Aragan support server https://discord.gg/RUBknQ52JZ https://soundcloud.com/araganffxi
+and install my init in script and use it for active my addon need it only . finaly any ask u can meet me in discord i add my discord under icon github account my discord https://discord.gg/pcYCEHGT or Aragan support server https://discord.gg/RUBknQ52JZ

+Aragan Epic music ffxi Album
+https://soundcloud.com/araganffxi